aamaliaa/sudoku/README.md

 * simple, responsive UI designed for use on desktop, tablet, and mobile
   * only CSS (no javascript) is used for responsive layout
-  * the full sudoku board is always visible in viewport
+  * the full sudoku board is resized to fit in viewport
   * text inputs utilize the number keyboard on mobile
 * all sudoku logic and UI rendering is done via `src/js/sudoku.js`
 * uses 1-way binding to keep track of user inputted values